 There are some advantages and disadvantages to each type of pressure washer.
 It is best to weigh these advantages and disadvantages before deciding on the right type of washer.
 One of the biggest advantages of a gas powered pressure cleaner is that it generates better pressure output in comparison to the electric types.
-So, gaoline types are better preferred if the pressure requirements are higher.
+So, gasoline types are better preferred if the pressure requirements are higher.
 Since gas types do not need any electricity to work, they are better suited for all outdoor cleaning activities.
 Also, they have better portability as they do not have any difficult-to-handle power cords.

 Consumers also need to determine whether a gas or electric model is best suited for their cleaning needs.
 There are several things to consider when deciding on gas:

-· Electric models are more environmentally friendly.
+· more environmentally friendly.